vktr274/pix2pix-maps/README.md

 ## Model

 The model used for this project is the pix2pix model introduced in the [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004) paper.
 The model consists of a generator and a discriminator.
-The generator is a U-Net based architecture that is fully convolutional and doesn't use any pooling layers like the original U-Net architecture ([U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597), Olaf Ronneberger, Philipp Fischer, and Thomas Brox, 2015).
+The generator is a U-Net based architecture that is fully convolutional and doesn't use any pooling layers unlike the original U-Net architecture ([U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597), Olaf Ronneberger, Philipp Fischer, and Thomas Brox, 2015).
 Instead, it uses strided convolutions for downsampling and strided transposed convolutions for upsampling.
 Both downsampling and upsampling are done by a factor of 2, therefore strides are set to 2.
 Upsampling blocks output ReLU activations while downsampling blocks output LeakyReLU activations with the slope coefficient set to 0.2.
 Kernel size is set to 4 for all convolutional layers.
 The last layer of the generator outputs tanh activations in a range of [-1, 1] to match the range of the input images.
 The activation map has a depth of 3 and spatial resolution to match the input images.

 The generator only works on 256x256 images since it is fully convolutional and has skip connections that use concatenation to combine outputs of each block in the contracting path with corresponding inputs in the expansive path.
 To make the generator work on smaller or larger images, the generator architecture needs to be modified to have lesser or more blocks in the contracting and expansive paths since larger images need to be downsampled more and smaller images need to be downsampled less to reach 1x1 spatial resolution.